-Q: When and why did you decide to become a trainee solicitor with Furley Page?
-What were you hoping to get out of your training and what appealed to you about the firm?
+Q. When and why did you decide to become a trainee solicitor with Furley Page?
+What are you hoping to get out of your training and what appealed to you about the firm?

 Q. If you were to meet your younger self, what advice would you give about applying to becoming a trainee solicitor?

 If I met myself again as a student, the advice I would give about applying to become a trainee solicitor is what I call the three P’s: Prioritise, Plan and Prepare.